dhruv-aggarwal/flask-rrbac/source/index.rst

 However, it does not:

 - Impose a particular database or other storage method on you.
-You are entirely in charge of how the user is loaded.
 - Create the reqiured models for you.
 - Make the required entries for you in the database.

+Table Of Contents

 .. contents::
    :local: